 - Use a tape measure to find the center of each side of the pillow.
 Mark this point with one or two pins.

 - Thread the upholstery needlewith doubled thread to match the button.
 Take a couple of stitches at the center point on one side.
-It's helpful to secure the thread around the pins; you can easily pull the pins away when done.
+It's helpful to secure the thread around the pins; you can easily pull away the pins when done.

 - Push the needle through, making sure it comes out the opposite side at the exact center point.